FAQ

 11. I have damaged/lost my original letter.
 How can I get a new one?

 That is hardly a problem.
-Get in touch with our medical specialists (if you used our online service to get the ESA letter) and make a request for issuing an extra document.
-You will need to pay a standard fee for extra document and get the original of your ESA letter sent by post immediately after application.
+Get in touch with our medical specialists (if you used our online service to get the ESA letter) and contact the licensed mental health professional who issued your ESA letter to request a replacement copy immediately after application.

 12. What is the refund policy?